-As a general rule of thumb, you’re unlikely to find any insurance to cover damage to a vehicle on a track or while it’s racing in a competitive event.
-But you can find insurance to cover a vehicle at other times — including when it’s in storage, in transport and while it’s being driven elsewhere on the site.
+As a general rule, you’ll need specialty insurance to cover damage to a vehicle on a track or while it’s racing in a competitive event.
+You can also find insurance to cover a vehicle that’s in storage, in transport or being driven elsewhere on the site.
 Compare policies to find the right coverage based on your vehicle and situation.

 Several providers will insure vehicles for track-day use, but the coverage can vary.
-A few specialty providers, like Heacock and Lockton, offer racing coverage.
-Others — like Hagerty — offer coverage for your vehicle while it’s on the track for both competitive and noncompetitive events.
+A few specialty providers — like Heacock and Lockton — offer racing coverage.
+Others, like Hagerty, offer coverage for your vehicle while it’s on the track for both competitive and noncompetitive events.
 Track-day insurance protects against:

 - Damage while participating in a high-performance event.